 Premium Displays (£500+)

 Premium territory brings replica racing displays and ecosystem-specific solutions.
-These units justify their cost through authentic motorsports construction, advanced features, and immersion levels that transform your rig from gaming setup to proper simulator.
+These units justify their cost through authentic motorsports construction, advanced features, and immersion levels that put your rig firmly in proper simulator territory rather than gaming setup.

 Porsche 911 GT3 Cup DDU